Pennsylvania Microgrower Application

 To get a permit, microgrowers should know that certain regulations apply to all microgrowers in Pennsylvania.
 These regulations include the following statements:

-• The department limits the number of cannabis plants at 150 simultaneously grown cannabis plants unless the limit is not later modified under the department regulations
+- The department limits the number of marijuana plants at 150 simultaneously grown plants unless the limit is not later modified under the department regulations

 The department shall consider the Pennsylvania microgrower application only if the application is truthful, complete, and fulfills the above-mentioned requirements.
 If the applicant has a previous history related to suspension, revocation or discipline as part of a license, permit or other authorization similar to the permit, the department has the right to deny the application.

 How the Department Denies A Microgrower Application?

 If the department decides to deny an application for a permit, an applicant shall be notified in writing within 30 days with an explanation for the denial.
 In the case of previous denials, the department shall not preclude an applicant to apply for another permit.

 As a homegrower in Pennsylvania, you are not allowed to grow cannabis in your own home where you live, nor are any other spaces permitted for cannabis growth.
 You cannot grow the seeds that are falling under the Pennsylvania regulations and any seeds that are not complying with official standards must be destroyed and removed.